OctopusDeploy/blog/blog/2017-11/wildfly-jdbc-ping.md

 ### Define the JGroups Stack

 [JGroups](http://www.jgroups.org/) is the library used by WildFly to connect members of a cluster.
-By default JGroups is configured to use UDP and multicasting, but neither UDP nor multicasting is supported by Amazon.
+By default JGroups is configured to use UDP and multicasting, but neither UDP nor multicasting are supported by Amazon.

 So instead we need to configure WildFly to use TCP and make use of the central database as a way of discovering peers.